Pincherry Syrup Made From Wild Fruit

 - 3 cups sugar

 Combine ingredients and bring to a boil.
 Turn down heat and simmer 15 minutes.
-Remove from heat and pour into hot, sterilized canning jars.
+Remove from heat and pour into hot, sterilized half-pint or pint canning jars.
 Seal with two-piece canning lids.
-Process 10 minutes in boiling water bath.
+Process in boiling water bath: 10 minutes for altitudes 0-1,000 feet; 15 minutes for altitudes 1001-2000 feet.